-When banks borrow from the central bank, they will have to pay the central bank an interest amount subject to a predetermined lending rate which is known as the repo rate.
-When the repo rate is low, commercial banks may find borrowing from the central bank to be a good option.
+When banks borrow funds from the central bank, they have to pay the central bank an interest amount subject to a predetermined lending rate.
+This is known as the repo rate.

-In reality, the ideal relationship between the repo rate and the EMI does not play out.
-It has been observed that when the Reserve Bank of India slashes its rates, banks are slow to reduce their rates of lending.
-It, usually, takes a long time for banks to incorporate the changes.
-However, when the RBI increases its repo rate, banks are prompt to increase their rates simultaneously.
-Owing to this behavior of banks, the RBI has, now, introduced the MCLR regime in hopes of changing the way commercial banks function with regard to interest rates.
+That’s why, the RBI has introduced the MCLR regime with hopes of changing the way commercial banks function.
 Banks are now required to publish new interest rates every month for at least 5 tenures.
 Furthermore, there are tighter regulations on the spread that they can apply to their base rate.
 Banks can have a margin of 25 basis points above the MCLR.
 Under the new MCLR regime, the repo rate and the EMI might have a stronger relationship than in the past.